ArnavSaroj/chatapp/README.md

 ## Database Setup

 The application uses a PostgreSQL database.
 Ensure you have PostgreSQL installed and running.
-You'll need to create a database (e.g., `gupshup_db`) and then create the following tables within it:
+You'll need to create a database (e.g., `gapshup_db`) and then create the following tables within it:

 1.  **`users` table**:
     ```sql